TxSSC

 The two primary elements of harassment are:

-1. The intent of the perpetrator, which means the person committing the act has the desire or goal to “harass, annoy, alarm, abuse, torment, embarrass, or offend” another person.
+- The intent of the perpetrator, which means the person committing the act has the desire or goal to “harass, annoy, alarm, abuse, torment, or embarrass” another person.

 Examples:

-• Direct messaging a person on their Instagram account telling them to kill themselves.
+- Direct messaging a person on their social media account saying they should kill themselves.

 Requirements of Schools